akshiv/phys408FourierOptics/LabNoteBook.md

 3. You should see two effects in your image of the phase grating .
 Take a picture and identify and explain the two effects you observe.

-4. How can you prove you are truly observing the grating?
-Explain your reasoning.

 5. Using the phase-contrast image of the phase grating, compute the magnification of your imaging system.
 How does this compare to your previous measurement with the mesh?